MigangalWork/nexusml/docs/user-quickstart-g.md

 **POST** `/examples`

-The example will require to have all the required inputs, outputs and metadata the schema you chose define or the ones you added manually.
+The example must include all required inputs, outputs, and metadata as defined by the schema you selected or those you manually added.

-For files and shapes you will add the file or shape ID in the value description.
-If the example is labeled, add the elements tags here too.
+For files and shapes, include the file or shape ID in the value description.
+If the example is labeled, also include the element's tags in this section.

 ### Payload
 ```json